24-Year-Old Defenseman – Winnipeg Jets

 Signed a seven-year contract with the Jets worth $36 million in July of 2013.

-Bogosian (upper body) was absent from morning skate and appears likely to miss Thursday's game against the Sharks, Gary Lawless of the Winnipeg Free Press reports.
+Bogosian (lower body) isn't likely to skate until the middle of January, the Winnipeg Free Press reports.

 To instantly reveal our fantasy analysis of every player – including Zach Bogosian – simply subscribe now.